exakat/php-dictionary/dictionary/message-bus.ini.rst

 A message bus is a communication mechanism that allows different components or services to exchange messages in a decoupled manner.
 It acts as an intermediary channel through which senders publish messages and receivers consume them, without either party having direct knowledge of the other.

-In PHP applications, a message bus is typically implemented as an synchronous in-process dispatcher or as a wrapper around an asynchronous external message broker.
+In applications, a message bus is typically implemented as an synchronous in-process dispatcher or as a wrapper around an asynchronous external message broker.
 The Symfony Messenger component is a popular PHP implementation that supports both modes and can route messages to queues backed by AMQP, Redis, Doctrine, or other transports.

 A message bus often covers three patterns: